You love your iPhone.

 It is your beloved sidekick that can do almost anything for you – until the battery dies and it becomes a useless slab of metal.

 One of the most frustrating things about the iPhone is that no matter how long your battery life lasts, it’s only a matter of time before you find yourself tethered to the nearest outlet.
+Here are two ways to maximize your battery life.

 1. Adjust Location Services